fnando/joi/README.md

 `test/models/user_test.rb` tests).
 If no matching test file is found, then all tests are executed.
 Any `.rb` file that's either created or removed file will also trigger a full suite run.

+To avoid passing `--rails`, you can create a `.rails` file at the project's root directory.

 You can use `SIGINT` (ctrl-c) to run all tests.
 To stop joi, use `SIGQUIT` (ctrl-\\).